 A Semester at Sea: One Student’s Journey

-Today’s post is by Juliana Zipay, a senior at the University of Pittsburgh.
+Today’s post is by Juliana Zipay, a graduate of the University of Pittsburgh.

 When I think of a traditional study abroad experience, there is generally only one thing that comes to mind: approximately four months in a locale of choice, living there, breathing there, and soaking up all of the culture one can while attending a local university.

 So when a friend informed me of a study abroad program that actually travels by ship, to eleven different countries, in a four-month span of time — literally circumnavigating the globe … Well, I was absolutely intrigued.